mblackonline/openproject-docker-compose/README.md

 A clean Docker Compose template for running OpenProject locally for development and testing.

+**Disclaimer**
+This project was developed with AI assistance.
+The code and documentation are provided "as-is" without any warranties.
+Users should review and test all functionality before use in production environments.

 ## About OpenProject

 [OpenProject](https://www.openproject.org/) is the leading open source project management software, licensed under GPL v3.
 This template is based on the official OpenProject Docker Compose setup.